Muadh-Adekunle-Monsuru/University-Notes/CPS 201/FORTRAN BASICS.md

 ### Variables & Constants

  **Define a Variable:** A variable is an alphabetic character or a combination of characters used to represent values to be used in our computation.
+It is a place holder.

+**Define a constant:**
+Any value whose quantity does not change in a program.

 #### Pseudocode for calculating average of three numbers:
 1. Start